usergleb/rsschool-cv/cv.md

 ### About me

-I would like to be frontend-developer,cause it can give me the (возможность) to make web-apps, which i can use in future.
+I would like to be frontend-developer,cause it can give me the opportunity to make web-apps, which i can use in future.
 But the main reason is that i want to make our life easier and more comfortable.

 ### Tech-Skills

-* Start learnign HTML/CSS/JS.
+* Fundamental knowledge of HTML/CSS.
 * Algoritmics thinking.
-* Basic knowledge of c/c++/c#
+* Basic knowledge of c/c++/c#/JS
 * Some things from UI/UX design
+* BEM
+* SCSS

 ### Education

-**Bsuir** (Belarusian State University Informatics and Radioelectronics) *Speciality - инжинер-системотехник*
+**Bsuir** (Belarusian State University Informatics and Radioelectronics) *Speciality - systems engineer*

 ### English Knowledge